 The P70s control head is a more conventional square unit as oppose to the Cetrek remote control.
 It has a full colour display and menu system to setup the pilot, with the main control buttons easily accessible.
 Oddly, there is no ‘tack’ button though.

 Installing the ACU-200 acutator unit

 I originally wanted to mount this in the cupboard below the helms station, but I found that the unit was too large and bulky to compete for space with the rats nest of wires in there.

 I’d say sorting those out and labelling them is a job to add to the list, but we all know it will never get done, otherwise I imagine the previous owner would have already done it.

 Instead, I settled on the same location as the old unit, which was under a shelf in the port-side hull.
 All the necessary wires were already in place.
 All I had to do was to drill new mounting holes, and make a hole for the SeaTalkNG cable.

 One thing I found confusing is the was the ‘ground’.
 As well as positive and negative power cables, the unit also has a separate connector for ground.
-Now on my boat, ground just goes back to the battery bank, so I’m fairly sure I could just connect it back to the negative wire that is already going into the unit.
-Perhaps someone reading this can comment.
+Now on my boat, ground just goes back to the battery bank rather than a specific grounding plate.
 For the moment I have left it as is since according to Raymarine it’s not 100% necessary.

 Installing the EV-1 compass